Tom Skilling: AMS and Fermilab

 Skilling is a member of the American Meteorological Society and National Weather Association.
 He hosted annual tornado and severe weather seminars at the Fermi National Accelerator Lab (Fermilab) in Batavia, Illinois.
 2013 marked the 32nd year of the seminar and the first that featured presentations specifically on climate change.
 In 2018, he announced he would stop hosting these seminars because of scheduling conflicts.

 Awards and honors

 In January 1995, Skilling received an Honorary Doctorate of Humanities from Lewis University in Romeoville, Illinois.

 Asteroid 91888 Tomskilling, discovered by the Catalina Sky Survey in 1999, was named in his honor.
 The official was published by the Minor Planet Center on October 8, 2014 (M.P.C.
 90379).
 A statement honoring his career was read into the Congressional record on November 1, 2023.

 In 2024, Skilling was named Grand Marshall of the PrideFest in Woodstock, Illinois, but he had to step away from the role due to illness.
 Fellow WGN-TV newscaster Sean Lewis took his place.

 Personal life

-Skilling is the older brother of Jeffrey Skilling, the disgraced former chief executive officer of Enron Corporation.
+Skilling is the older brother of Jeffrey Skilling, the former chief executive officer of Enron Corporation.